graveyard/gearman-node/README.md

 The exact meaning of these is best documented on the Gearman website itself: [http://gearman.org/index.php?id=protocol](http://gearman.org/index.php?id=protocol).

-Workers optionally take a hash of options.
-These options control the Gearman server connection settings as well as debug output and retry behavior:
+Workers optionally take in options related to the server to connect to and whether to produce debug output:

 ```coffeescript
 Worker = require('gearman-coffee').Worker